belenkiy-lab/broadlink_s1c_s2c/README.md

 ## Special Notes
 - Initial configuration of the sensor in the Broadlink App is required.
-- The platform discovers the sensors upon loading, therefore if you add another sensor, restart Home Assistant and the new sensors will be added to ha.
+- The platform discovers the sensors upon loading, therefore if you add another sensor, restart Home Assistant and the new sensors will be added to HA.
 - The entity name of each sensor is constructed from the original sensor name from the Broadlink App concatenated with the platform name.
 Spaces and dashes will be replaced with underscores.</br>
   For instance, if you sensor is name *Bedroom Door* the entity name will be *broadlink_s1c_bedroom_door*, and to reference it you will call *sensor.broadlink_s1c_bedroom_door*
-- Although this component is designed for S1C Hubs, users report it to be working well with S2C Hubs too.
+- Although this component is designed for S1C Hubs, it is working well with S2C Hubs too.